LuciferMorningstar33/pipeline-ci-cd-ebank-microservices-prod/README.md

 - Push changes to the repository to trigger the CI/CD pipeline.
 - Monitor the pipeline status on GitHub Actions.
 - Check the deployment status on your Kubernetes cluster.

-## Contributing

-Contributions are welcome!
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute to this project.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.